-At least 17 years old but not past their 23rd birthday on the first of July of the year they wish to be admitted and;
+At least 17 years old but not past your 23rd birthday on the first of July of the year you wish to be admitted and;

 A resident of Maine.
 You, or your parents, must claim Maine as your primary state of residence.